shurkhovetskyy/budget-vis/README.md

 ## Running locally

 Have latest version of [Node](https://nodejs.org/en/) installed.
-Navigate to root of project directory and fetch project dependencies:
+Navigate to root directory and fetch project dependencies:
 ```bash
 npm install --only=prod
 ```